GIScience/climate-action-hiwalk/README.md

 That's it, the tests should fail, and you can start coding towards making them succeed.

-Unfortunately, if you use external services, they need to be mocked.
+If you use external services, they should be mocked.
+This will, among other benefits, reduce the resource consumption for testing.
+You can have a look at [conftest.py](test/conftest.py) for some examples how we mocked external APIs but don't get overwhelmed.
-The CA team can help you implement [mocks](https://docs.python.org/3/library/unittest.mock.html).
+The CA team can help you implement these setups, when the need arises.

-But let's create some code first.
+But let's create some code first:

 ### Names